hatcganenir/PofgdiUDN/cootoo.md

 We will be creating our own example experiment / instance in the form of the StatelessDAO co-op, and joining our toolkit users in this adventure of figuring out how a cooperative can look like in the web3 world.

-* What need(s) does Coötoo meet?

-Cooperation is a human need, and it’s one hardwired into our biology.
-The human species excels in in-group cooperation, even while we might perform out-group competition for limited resources.
-We are beautiful and complex social beings, and as modern research now acknowledges, “survival of the (individual) fittest” is a reductionist myth.
-Even people who are not evolution science scholars, by just looking around one’s life can easily see plenty of examples of cooperation.
-It just makes sense (and feels good).

-Artists are human, and the hardness of earning a living doing art makes this a great environment for beneficial in-group cooperation.
-Having at their disposal extra help from automated tools can greatly potentialize these beneficial outcomes for groups of artists.